joshuacoles/University-Notes/Condensed Matter/Semiconductors/Semiconductors.md

 - We measure energies from the peak of the [[Valence Band]], labeling it $\epsi = 0$.
 - We approximate the energies of the states in these bands as parabolic in $\|\vk\|$, cf [[#Energies of the Bands]].

+Properties of Semiconductors are often modeled using [[Electron Holes]] in the [[Valence Band]] and Electrons in the [[Conduction Band]] as opposed to Electrons in both as these lead to a far more useful theory.

 ## [[Direct Band Gap Semiconductors|Direct]] vs [[Indirect Band Gap Semiconductors|Indirect]]

 A [[Direct Band Gap Semiconductors|Direct Band Gap Semiconductor]] has the maxima of the [[Valence Band]] at the same $\vk$ as the minima of the [[Conduction Band]].
 In an [[Indirect Band Gap Semiconductors|Indirect Band Gap Semiconductor]] this is not the case.
 This is shown below.